What is Quiet Time with the Transcendental Meditation programme for schools?

 — Carlos Garcia, Superintendent, San Francisco Unified School District.

 The Quiet Time/TM programme has been adopted successfully in many schools worldwide, including very difficult ones in terms high rates of youth behaviour challenges, teacher turnover, and academic achievement gaps.
-The programme obtained excellent results attracting the interest of Regional and National governments all over the world including the European Union, Australia, New Zealand, Thailand, India, Kenya, Uganda, Jamaica, Ecuador (in military school), Brazil, and USA.
+The programme obtained excellent results attracting the interest of Regional and National governments all over the world including the European Union, Australia, New Zealand, Thailand, India, Kenya, Uganda, Jamaica, Ecuador (in military school), Brazil and all Latin America and USA.
 By introducing meditation to the entire school community—students, teachers, and principals alike—this innovative programme has effectively restored a positive culture of academics and well-being in high need school communities.

 An explanatory exposé of Quiet Time/TM programme implementation in USA can be found at the following link of David Lynch’s Foundation https://www.davidlynchfoundation.org/pdf/Quiet-Time-Brochure.pdf (this Foundation was started in 2005 by David Lynch for Consciousness-Based Education and World Peace and actively teaches TM to adults and children in countries everywhere giving special support and attention to the marginalized ones.

-At European level, there are two schools (governmentally supported) that are currently implementing the chosen good practice in the UK and in the Netherlands with an experience of 30 years implementing QT/TMP: Maharishi School Trust Limited, partner in the FRIENDS project, and Stichting Maharishi Onderwijs Nederland.
+At European level, since more than 30 years, there are two schools (governmentally supported) that are implementing the chosen good practice in the UK and in the Netherlands: Maharishi School Trust Limited, partner in the FRIENDS project, and Stichting Maharishi Onderwijs Nederland.

 Maharishi School Trust Limited (see http://maharishischool.com) is a UK Department for Education funded Academy/Free School providing education to students from the ages of 4 to 16 through separate primary and secondary Schools.
 Maharishi School’s maxim is “The World is My Family”, this because every student from all over the world and of all religious faith and of no religious faith is welcomed to join the school community, developing their own full potential through daily Transcendental Meditation practice.
 Maharishi Onderwijs Nederland’s’ purpose is to have schools in the Netherlands where all the children enjoy Quiet Time with Transcendental meditation.
 Both schools are non-religious, non-denominational and non-selective schools welcoming all pupils of all cultures, nationalities, and religions.
 The aspect of knowledge and learning (what you know) is important in each school, but a Maharishi school puts a stronger emphasis on the knowledge of who you are – and how you can develop this from the quietness within yourself.

-The two schools are partners of an ongoing EU project called EUROPE – “Ensuring Unity and Respect as Outcomes for the people of Europe” (https://europe-project.org/) funded by Erasmus+ KA3 and implemented in public schools of 3 European countries as Portugal, Sweden and the Netherlands.
-The project’s aim is to upscale, assess the relevance, impact, and scalability of the Quiet Time/TM approach, more specifically as an instrument to prevent violence, violent radicalization and promoting social inclusion, in different European contexts and disseminating its results and benefits.
+The two schools have been also partners of another EU project called EUROPE – “Ensuring Unity and Respect as Outcomes for the people of Europe” funded by Erasmus+ KA3 and implemented in public schools of 3 European countries as Portugal, Sweden and the Netherlands.
+The project’s aim was to upscale, assess the relevance, impact, and scalability of the Quiet Time/TM approach, more specifically as an instrument to prevent violence, violent radicalization and promoting social inclusion, in different European contexts and disseminating its results and benefits.

 In the 2017, the assessment by the Office for Standards in Education, Children’s Services and Skills in Maharishi School Trust Limited (UK) was rated as ‘Outstanding’ for personal development, behavior and welfare.